Arsalan Khattak

 Let’s compare Temporal with the Date object to see how they differ in code readability, clarity, and performance.

-The Temporal API is a namespace that consists of classes and sub-namespaces that each handle different parts of dates and times:
+The Temporal API is a namespace object, like Intl, meaning it’s an object made of static properties and methods.
+These properties and methods handle different parts of dates and times:

-Compared to using Date, Temporal separates functionality, resulting in more-readable code that clearly shows which time zone is used.
+Compared to using Date, Temporal separates functionality, resulting in code that’s more readable and clearly shows which time zone is in use.

 Consider the Date object’s parse method for converting a date string into a timestamp: